dharmit009/Golang/functions.md

 * Short Hand for same argument types.

 If the dataTypes of arguments are same you can share the type between them ...

-Here is an Example:
+**Example:**

 ``` golang